wiseaidev/Face-Recogntion-Detection/README.md

-# Skin_Threshold
+# Face_Detection
-this project implements a face detection algorithm using viola jones method and traking specific persons based on skin segmentation algorithm.
+This project implements a face detection algorithm using skin segmentation RGB-YCrCb-HSV.